ramongduraes/snet/tutorials/1_INSTALL_SNET.md

 This tutorial will guide you through installing SNET Daemon and SNET CLI.

 ## SNET Daemon
-> If you run the following scripts inside a docker container, please remove the `sudo` commands or install it by running `apt-get install sudo`.

 SNET Daemon is available as pre-compiled binaries for Linux and macOS at [Github](https://github.com/singnet/snet-daemon/releases/).
 The script below installs a few dependencies, downloads SNET Daemon, moves it to the user's bin folder and cleans up.